Modern data firms need data siloed away at different locations to be in an analysis-ready form in a unified data repository.

 5 Popular Data Integration Technologies

-There has been rapid development of data integration technologies over the past decade.
+Data integration technologies have developed rapidly over the past decade.
 Let’s check out the most popular methodologies and technologies used for data integration in businesses:

 1. Extract Transform Load(ETL)

-This is the most versatile and popular data integration technology preferred by organizations worldwide.
-From extracting data to transforming and loading it into a data warehouse, the ETL method takes care of it all.
+This is the most versatile and popular data integration technology organizations prefer.
+The ETL method takes care of everything from extracting data to transforming and loading it into a data warehouse.

-To get data in an analysis-ready form, ETL allows you to perform multiple transformations like data cleansing, quality, aggregation, and reconciliation.
-For one-time data replications or when there are only a few data sources, your engineering team can build a custom solution.
+ETL allows you to perform multiple transformations like data cleansing, quality, aggregation, and reconciliation to get data in an analysis-ready form.
+Your engineering team can build a custom solution for one-time data replications or when there are only a few data sources.

 However, if your business users need analysis-ready data from multiple sources updated every few hours, then you can try using automated no-code cloud ETL tools like Hevo Data.